 The downside is at moderate temperatures, the plastic loses its durability, making it crack easily.

 Nylon polymer was actually the first thermoplastic polymer created artificially.
-It is a polyamide polymer which is composed of amide bond linkages.
+It is a polyamide polymer that is composed of amide bond linkages.

 This allows it to be used for more industrial applications.
 However, it requires a high temperature for extrusion.
 Recently, manufacturers have developed fiber alloys with nylon to increase its strength.